 The exceptions are claims for a redundancy payment, equal pay and unfair dismissal for taking part in official industrial action and unlawful exclusion/expulsion from a union which are all within 6 months and a claim for unlawful infringement of human rights by a public body, which is within 1 year.

-Claims of unfair dismissal, wrongful dismissal and breach of contract cannot be started until the employee’s employment has effectively ended.
-The exception to the rule is where an employee is employed during his/her notice period and in a redundancy situation where terms and conditions of employment have fundamentally changed.
+Claims of unfair dismissal, wrongful dismissal and breach of contract cannot be started until your employment has effectively ended.
+The exception to the rule is where you are employed during your notice period and in a redundancy situation where terms and conditions of employment have fundamentally changed.

 What is Acas early conciliation?

-In order to commence Acas early conciliation, you must complete an online Early Conciliation Notification form.
-After the form has been submitted, it will be automatically acknowledged, by email if the individual has an email account, or by post if not.
+In order to commence Acas early conciliation, the easiest way is to complete an online Early Conciliation Notification Form.
+After the form has been submitted, it will be automatically acknowledged, by email if you have an email account, or by post if not.